Why Your Hips Feel Tight Even If You Stretch Every Day

 Imagine sitting all day with your hips in a flexed, shortened position.
 Over weeks and months, this habit causes the muscles and fascia to adapt to that shape.
 Even if you stretch, your brain has learned a new ‘default’ position—short and tight.
 For example, a person who works at a desk may notice their hips feel tight after hours of sitting.
 Incorporating regular movement, standing desks, and breaks can reset these patterns.
 Moving more often helps your hips regain their natural range of motion.

-OPTP The Original Stretch Out Strap with Exercise Book, for Flexibility and Mobility Exercises.
-Stretch Out Straps for Physical Therapy, Yoga Stretching Strap and Knee Therapy Strap.
-Made in the USA
+OPTP The Original Stretch Out Strap with Exercise Book, USA-Made Yoga Strap

-OPTP The Original Stretch Out Strap with Exercise Book, for Flexibility and Mobility Exercises.
-Stretch Out Straps for Physical Therapy, Yoga Stretching Strap and Knee Therapy Strap.
-Made in the USA
+OPTP The Original Stretch Out Strap with Exercise Book, USA-Made Yoga Strap

 As an affiliate, we earn on qualifying purchases.